 Obviously we’d spring for the Ocean Panoramic Suite if we just had to have the best views, but we’re also especially partial to the Ocean Deluxe Terrace rooms, whose cape location makes make them feel especially private.
 Plus, they’re the only non-suite rooms to have the sleek granite soaking tubs we’d like to bathe in multiple times a day.

-St Barth’s largest pool, Hotel Christopher’s fresh-water infinity swimming pool overlooks the ocean from its clifftop location.
+There may not be any beach access, but Hotel Christopher’s fresh-water infinity swimming pool is St Barth’s largest pool, overlooking the ocean from its clifftop location.
 If you can’t bear to give up the panoramic view from your sunlounger, drinks and food can be delivered to you throughout the day.

 A French dictionary, if you’re not entirely comfortable with your français; it’s the local language.